ElcoLuijendijk/beo/readme.md

     - Get the code here: [https://github.com/esys-escript/esys-escript.github.io](https://github.com/esys-escript/esys-escript.github.io)
     - An installation guide can be found here: https://github.com/esys-escript/esys-escript.github.io/blob/master/install.pdf
     - Note that the newer versions of escript support installation using Flatpak or Docker.
 These install sandboxed versions of esys-escript that currently do not include the Python modules Scipy or Pandas.
 However, Beo uses these modules for interpolating variables and model-data comparison.
-Therefore the recommended way to install esys-escript is to use the binary version in Debian/Ubuntu (``sudo apt-get install python-escript``) or to compile the source code.
+Therefore the recommended way to install esys-escript is to use the binary version in Debian/Ubuntu (``sudo apt install python-escript``) or to compile the source code following the intructions in the installation manual.

 * Unzip the beo source code
 * Navigate to the directory where you have installed esys-escript and go to the subdirectory ``bin``.
 If you used apt-get to install esys-escript you can normally find esys-escript in ``/usr/bin/``.
 Then run Beo by executing the following command from the command line: